Served: 9 years

 Witnesses assert that at the sound of the shot, the patrolman’s horse was seen to “shiver and stagger.”
 When his body was carried out, the horse was frantic and went to her master and nosed him.

-Patrolman Petersen was survived by his wife, Helen (Ella), and three children; Waldemar O. Petersen (6), Norman P. Petersen (4), and Harold C. Petersen (4 months).
-Funeral services were held at his residence on McHenry, May 26, 1908, at 2 p.m.; followed by burial in Spring Grove Cemetery, at 4 p.m.
+Patrolman Petersen was survived by his wife, Helen (Ella) Petersen, and children, Waldemar O. Petersen (6), Norman P. Petersen (4), and Harold C. Petersen (4 months).
+Funeral services were held at his residence on McHenry, May 26, 1908, at 2 p.m.
+He was buried in Section 28, Lot 75, Space 13, of the Spring Grove Cemetery, at 4 p.m.
 Pallbearers included Patrolmen Valentine H. Arata, John H. Springmeyer, and John P. Steinweiss.
 They were escorted by a Mounted Sergeant, eight Mounted Patrolmen, and his mount.
 Police personnel wore the badge of mourning ten days from May 25 through June 3, 1908.

 Two days after the murder(s), Levato was taken from the hospital in Patrol 1 to the stationhouse where he contended, “Me no shoot anybody.”
 He was booked for a charge of Murder.
 At the time, Bauer was still seemingly at death’s door.